zhonglaoban/Uno/Doc/ReleaseNotes/_ReleaseNotes.md

 ### Bug fixes

  * 129762 - Updated Android SimpleOrientationSensor calculations based on SensorType.Gravity or based on single angle orientation when the device does not have a Gyroscope.
+ * 132788 - [iOS] Visual State Transition results in unexpected behavior